-Prepared by National Geographic Society, Rapid City.
-Thanks to the generous Washington, D. C.-WNU Service.
-NOTHER flight by a huge bal-1 1 will be made in the summer of 1935, jointly by the National Geographic society and the United

-States army air corps.
+NOTHER flight by a huge balloon into the stratosphere I will be made in the summer of 1935, jointly by the National Geographic society and the United States army air corps.
 Capt.
 Albert W. Stevens will be in command of the balloon which will be piloted by Capt.
 Orvil A. Anderson.
 Like the expedition of last summer, the flight of 1935 will take off from a natural basin in the Black Hills, eleven miles west of Rapid City, S. D.

-Preparation for such a flight is a stupendous task.
-From the inception of the last flight in the fall of 1933, with the guidance of the scientific committee appointed by President Grosvenor of the National Geographic society, no pains were spared to produce the best possible instruments and equipment for colsphere.
-The instruments were to be of full laboratory size to insure the greatest attainable accuracy.
-This meant that some would be both bulky and heavy. struments, it became necessary to cate vacuum tubes. design a gondola larger than any co-operation of the National Guardsmen of South Dakota and their fleet loon into the stratosphere of trucks, these tons of steel were soon neatly piled along one edge of the camp.
+Preparation for such a flight is stupendous task.
+From the inception of the last flight in the fall of 1933, with the guidance of the scientific committee appointed by President Grosvenor of the National Geographic society, no pains were spared to produce the best possible instruments and equipment for collecting scientific data in the stratosphere.
+The instruments were to be of full laboratory size to insure the greatest attainable accube both bulky and heavy.

+To house these many large instruments, it became necessary to cate vacuum tubes.